FAQ

 What does the green checkmark next to a charging station’s name mean?

-This charger has been verified by a member of the community (either at GoingElectric.de or OpenChargeMap.org, depending on the selected data source), which means that at least one successful charging session has been reported and there is no current fault report.
-Of course this does not necessarily mean that the charger is still accessible and in working order.
-If a charger is not working, please report it at GoingElectric.de or OpenChargeMap.org.
+• GoingElectric.de: This charger has been verified by a member of the GoingElectric community, i.e., at least one successful charging session has been reported and there is no current outage report.
+If a charger is not working, please report it at GoingElectric.de.

 What is F-Droid and why are there differences between the versions of the app available on F-Droid and the Google Play Store?